vwegmayr/dementia-classification/README.rst

 Experiments
 --------
 Before running any experiments, the MR Images dataset need to be downloaded and preprocessed

 ## Preprocessing

 Preprocessing script will extract the brain from an MR Image and align all the extracted brains to a study specific template.
-For this purpose, choose one of the patients code as the reference image in `params.yaml`
+For this purpose, choose any one of the patients code as the reference image in `ref_path` of `experiments/T1_preprocessing/params.yaml`.
+(By default it is CON018)

 To preprocess the data, run

 .. code-block:: shell

         python experiments/T1_preprocessing/t1_preprocess.py experiments/T1_preprocessing/params.yaml

 The MR Images are downloaded to the local disk into a new 'Data' folder.

 ## 3D CNN

 Sumatra can be used to track the records of the experiments that are run on 3D CNN baseline model.
 To try the 3D CNN model, run

 .. code-block:: shell

 	smt run -m experiments/T1_Baseline/t1_3dcnn.py experiments/T1_Baseline/params.yaml